Foreword by Matt Diggity:

 Be a real business (aka BRAND) – Boost Conversions, Get Links, Rank Higher AND Get “Point of Difference”

-“Brand” is quite an abstract concept so more easily explained in the audio but in a nutshell, in a world of faceless dropshipping websites and FBA copycat knock-offs, brand is becoming increasingly important.
+“Brand” is quite an abstract concept so more easily explained in the audio but in a nutshell, in a world of faceless dropshipping e commerce websites and FBA copycat knock-offs, brand is becoming increasingly important.

 The good news is, Google wants to rank businesses and brands, not faceless websites.
 Since it’s a huge part of Google’s algorithm, there’s no need to fight it.
 It makes sense then to be a brand.
 Here’s more about how clear and strong branding has a powerful effect on helping you differentiate.